 Here is an example request to the Cloud Elements

 user API that includes the Organization Secret and User Secret in the headers:

 curl -X GET \ https://api.cloud-elements.com/elements/api-v2/users/4370 \ -H 'authorization: User sAfK7LJGNz5ZHcNrvdJvLI=f03WbTbH6aRKc0HJ3oOIi, Organization 58168435e3b9959a929eb04b6218b9a2' \ \ -H 'content-type: application/json'\

-For more information about authenticating element instances, see our documentation.
+For more information on authenticating element instances, see Working with Connectors.